llatinov/selenium-samples-java/README.md

  * <a href="http://automationrhapsody.com/assert-mockito-mock-method-arguments-no-equals-method-implemented/">Assert Mockito mock method arguments if no equals() method implemented</a>
  * <a href="http://automationrhapsody.com/data-driven-testing-junit-parameterized-tests/">Data driven testing with JUnit parameterized tests</a>
  * <a href="http://automationrhapsody.com/mock-static-methods-junit-powermock-example/">Mock static methods in JUnit with PowerMock example</a>

+## wiremock ##

+Code examples for following WireMock posts:
+ * <a href="http://automationrhapsody.com/create-simple-rest-api-client-using-jersey/">Create simple REST API client using Jersey</a>
+ * <a href="http://automationrhapsody.com/use-junit-rules-debug-failed-api-tests/">Mock/Stub REST API with WireMock for better unit testing</a>